 Today, I am policy director at the Centre for the History of Emotions at Queen Mary, University of London, where my research well-being, resilience and practical philosophy is funded by the Arts and Humanities Research Council.

 I am passionate about adult education, and teach workshops on mental resilience and flourishing, which combine ideas from wisdom traditions with insights from modern psychotherapy.
 I’m available for workshops with individuals and with organizations.
 Clients include Saracens rugby club, Wellington College and Wycombe Abbey school, St Mungo’s Recovery College, the NHS, the Scottish prison service, and the US Army.
 My ‘skills + ethics’ approach combines the teaching of evidence-based well-being techniques with open group discussions of ethics and values.
 Participants are not forced to any conclusions (as in some well-being courses) but are allowed to reason and discuss their way to their own philosophy of well-being.

-I have talked about philosophy on BBC 2′s Culture Show, on BBC Radio 3 and 4, RTE-1 and ABC Australia; to organisations including Saracens rugby club, Wellington and Wycombe Abbey, Candle Conferences, Cambridge and Durham universities, and the Faculty of Public Health.
-I’ve spoken at events including How The Light Gets In, the Month of Philosophy in Amsterdam, the Hay-On-Wye festival, the Galway Arts Festival, the Happinez festival, TEDX, Latitude, Dartington Hall, Voewood, the School of Life, the Idler Academy, the RSA, academic conferences and even Speaker’s Corner.
+I have talked about philosophy on BBC 2′s Culture Show, on BBC Radio 3 and 4, RTE-1 and ABC Australia; and was one of the BBC’s New Generation Thinkers for 2013.
+I’ve spoken at events including How The Light Gets In, the Month of Philosophy in Amsterdam, the Hay-On-Wye festival, the Galway Arts Festival, the Faculty of Public Health, the Happinez festival, TEDX, Latitude, the School of Life, the Idler Academy, the RSA, and the US Army’s STOICON resilience conference.

 You can contact me at jules dot evans at mac dot com